Joffreybvn/CompressedBlocksPluginDocs/docs/index.rst

    :height: 83
    :width: 200
    :align: center
 .. centered:: Compressed Blocks is open source and hosted on GitHub.
-Feel free to fork, star, or contribute the project by making pull requests and opening issues.
+Feel free to fork, star, or contribute the project by making pull requests and opening issues. `Get on Github <https://github.com/Joffrey4/CompressedBlocksPlugin>`_.

 .. toctree::
    :maxdepth: 2